24

 Red wines:

-Haut Brion was a curiosity because only 2% was declassified – grapes were of fantastic quality.
-Incredibly aromatic black fruit, strong, lots of dark cheries on nose and palate, very deep and dense, very long, mineral, velvety and with astonishing balance.
+Haut Brion was curious because only 2% was declassified – grapes were of fantastic quality.
+Incredibly aromatic black fruit, strong, dark cherries on nose and palate, deep and dense, long, mineral, velvety, and with astonishing balance.
 Mind-boggling effort.
 98-100p.

-La Mission Haut Brion offered incredibly aromatic, sensual and sophisticated nose with black cherries, coated tongue with black fruit, velvety all over, layers and layers of silky fruit and fat ripe tannin, extremely elegant and sophisticated, fabulous balance.
+La Mission Haut Brion offered an incredibly aromatic, sensual, sophisticated nose with black cherries, coated tongue with black fruit, velvety all over, layers and layers of silky fruit and fat ripe tannin, extremely elegant and sophisticated, fabulous balance.
 Exceptional wine.
-My memory tells me that the nose here is of 2000 LMHB and palate of 2005.
+My memory tells me that the nose here is of 2000 LMHB and the palate of 2005.
 96-97p.

 Domaine de Chevalier had intense and aromatic on the nose with black cherries and blackcurrants, splendid depth and length, smooth aftertaste.
 Terrific effort for the vintage.
 94p.

-Carbonnieux, Malartic La Graviere and Smith Haut Lafitte had intense nose with oak and black fruit, splendid depth and length, strong structure, meaty texture and smooth aftertaste.
+Carbonnieux, Malartic La Graviere, and Smith Haut Lafitte had an intense nose with oak and black fruit, splendid depth and length, strong structure, meaty texture, and smooth aftertaste.
 Terrific effort for the vintage.
 92p.

-Pape Clement did taste more oaky than aforementioned trio and was slightly drier on the palate, but otherwise performed just fine.
+Pape Clement did taste more oaky than the trio above and was slightly drier on the palate, but otherwise performed just fine.
 91-92p.

-La Chapelle de La Mission Haut Brion and Le Clarence de Haut Brion were both very aromatic (black cherries), gentle and with silky tannins.
-Great length and aftertaste for second wine.
+La Chapelle de La Mission Haut Brion and Le Clarence de Haut Brion were both very aromatic (black cherries), gentle, and with silky tannins.
+Great length and aftertaste for the second wine.
 90-92p.

-Picque Caillouwas strong and fleshy, packed with blackcurrants and cherries, with fine depth and structure, ripe fruit and ripe tannins.
+Picque Caillou was strong and fleshy, packed with blackcurrants and cherries, fine depth and structure, and ripe fruit and tannins.
 Terrific effort.
 90-91p.

-Bouscaut, Les Carmes Haut Brion, Respide Medeville and La Tour Martillac made oaky and meaty wines and had enough of ripe, aromatic and fresh red-/blackcurrants to balance tannins.
-Clearly fine efforts for the vintage.
+Bouscaut, Les Carmes Haut Brion, Respide Medeville, and La Tour Martillac made oaky and meaty wines with enough ripe, aromatic, fresh red-/blackcurrants to balance tannins.
+Fine efforts for the vintage.
 90p.

-Ferrande, de Fieuzal and de France presented softer and rounder version than aforementioned trio, but were equally fine.
+Ferrande, de Fieuzal, and de France presented a softer and rounder version than the quartet above but were equally fine.
 90p.

 OK wines: Haut Bergey(87p) and Larrivet Haut Brion (86p).